tanujthakkar/ARTag-Detection-and-Tracking/ReadMe.md

 4. Run the following code to visualize the extra credit results -

 		python ExtraCredit.py

+		--FilePath: Path to the input image
+		--ResultsPath: Path to the results folder

 5. Here are the links to the videos generated for questions 2a and 2b,